 - 5 Stocks for Potentially Building Wealth After 50

-Sebastian Bowen owns shares of WAMGLOBAL FPO.
+Sebastian Bowen owns shares of National Australia Bank Limited.
 The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of AFTERPAY T FPO.
-The Motley Fool Australia owns shares of and has recommended Macquarie Group Limited.
+The Motley Fool Australia owns shares of Altium, National Australia Bank Limited, and Xero.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.